 Manage your symptoms:

-Drink liquids as directed to help prevent dehydration.
+- Drink liquids as directed to prevent dehydration.
 Ask how much liquid to drink each day and which liquids are best for you.
-You may need to drink an oral rehydration solution (ORS).
+Ask if you should drink an oral rehydration solution (ORS).
 An ORS has the right amounts of water, salts, and sugar you need to replace body fluids.
 This may help prevent dehydration caused by vomiting or diarrhea.
 Do not drink liquids with caffeine.
 Drinks with caffeine can make dehydration worse.